-Planned mass dismissals will, subject to any contractual or statutory provisions to the contrary, take effect no earlier than 30 days after receipt of the notification to the AVW.
+Subject to any contractual or statutory provisions to the contrary, planned mass dismissals will take effect no earlier than 30 days after receipt of the notification by the AVW.

 The Employee Participation Act (Mitwirkungsgesetz or MWG) encompasses the major part of the provisions regarding employee representation under Liechtenstein law.
-Employees in the public sector are, however, not subject to these regulations.
+However, employees in the public sector are not subject to these regulations.

 Employees only have (limited) participation rights when it comes to mass dismissal, health issues (including health insurance issues), safety issues and certain business transfers.

-The net value of assets (total assets less debt) at the beginning of the tax year is the base of the wealth tax.
+The net value of assets (total assets minus debt) at the beginning of the tax year is the base of the wealth tax.
 Real estate and permanent establishments situated abroad are tax exempt.
-The wealth tax is integrated into the income tax, meaning that the amount of net assets multiplied by a standard rate of currently 4% becomes a part of the taxable income.
+The wealth tax is integrated into the income tax, meaning that the amount of net assets multiplied by a standard rate (currently 4%) becomes a part of the taxable income.

 Individual Income Tax

 Taxable income generally includes employment income, income from self-employment, director's fees, retirement benefits and income from other sources.
-Income from investments (mainly dividends, interest and rental income), provided that the underlying assets are subject to wealth tax, is tax exempt.
-Work-related costs (eg, travel expenses, education) social security contributions, lump sums for health insurance and other personal deductions (eg, child allowance) are deductible.
+Income from investments (mainly dividends, interest and rental income) is tax exempt, provided that the underlying assets are subject to wealth tax.
+Work-related costs (eg, travel expenses, education), social security contributions, lump sums for health insurance and other personal deductions (eg, child allowance) are deductible.
 Taxable income is subject to tax at the progressive rates, varying between 0% and 8%.

 Social Security Contributions